Please Read How You Can Help Keep the Encyclopedia Free

 Most realists suppose that universals constitute one of the categories of being.
 This supposition could certainly be disputed without absurdity.
 Perhaps there is a “natural” class of things to which all universals belong but which contains other things as well (and is not the class of all things).
 Perhaps, for example, numbers and propositions are not universals, and perhaps numbers and propositions and universals are all members of a class of “abstract objects,” a class that some things do not belong to.
 Or perhaps there is such a thing as “the whiteness of the Taj Mahal” and perhaps this object and the universal “whiteness”—but not the Taj Mahal itself—both belong to the class of “properties.”
 Let us call such a class—a proper subclass of an ontological category, a natural class that is neither the class of all things nor one of the ontological categories—an ontological sub-category.
 It may indeed be that universals make up a sub-category of being and are members of the category of being “abstract object.”
 But few if any philosophers would suppose that universals were members of forty-nine sub-categories—much less of a vast number or an infinity of sub-categories.
 Most philosophers who believe in the reality of universals would want to say that universals, if they do not constitute an ontological category, at least constitute one of the “higher” sub-categories.
 If dogs form a natural class, this class is—by the terms of our definition—an ontological sub-category.
 And this class will no doubt be a subclass of many sub-categories: the genus canis, the class (in the biological sense) mammalia, …, and so through a chain of sub-categories that eventually reaches some very general sub-category like “substance” or “material object.”
 Thus, although dogs may compose an ontological sub-category, this sub-category—unlike the category “universal”—is one of the “lower” ones.
 These reflections suggest that the topic “the categories of being” should be understood to comprehend both the categories of being sensu stricto and their “immediate” sub-categories.
 (Let us adopt this suggestion.
 In the sequel, we shall use the phrase ‘the topic “the categories of being”’ as shorthand for the admittedly vague phrase ‘the topic “the categories of being and their higher sub-categories”’.)

 Does the topic “the categories of being” belong to metaphysics in the “old” sense?
 A case can be made for saying that it does, since the problem of universals falls under that topic and a case can be made for saying that the problem of universals belongs to metaphysics in the old sense.
 That case rests on the fact that Plato's theory of forms (universals, attributes) is a recurrent theme in Aristotle's Metaphysics.
 In Metaphysics, two of Plato's central theses about the forms come in for vigorous criticism: (i) that things that would, if they existed, be “inactive” (the forms) could be the primary beings, the “most real” things, and (ii) that the attributes of things exist “separately” from the things whose attributes they are.
 We shall be concerned only with (ii).
 In the terminology of the Schools, that criticism can be put this way: Plato wrongly believed that universals existed ante res (prior to objects); the correct view is that universals exist in rebus (in objects).
 It is because this aspect of the problem of universals—whether universals exist ante res or in rebus—is discussed at length in Metaphysics, that a strong case can be made for saying that the problem of universals falls under the old conception of metaphysics.
 (And the question whether universals, given that they exist at all, exist ante res or in rebus is as controversial in the twenty-first century as it was in the thirteenth century and the fourth century B.C.)
-If we do decide that the problem of universals belongs to metaphysics on the old conception, then, since we have “liberalized” the old conception by applying to it the “modern” rule that the denial of a metaphysical position is to be regarded as a metaphysical position, we shall have to say that the question whether universals exist at all is a metaphysical question under the old conception—and that nominalism is therefore a metaphysical thesis.
+If we do decide that the problem of universals belongs to metaphysics on the old conception, then, since we have “liberalized” the old conception by applying to it the “modern” rule that the denial of a metaphysical position is to be regarded as a metaphysical position, we shall have to say that the question whether universals exist at all is a metaphysical question under the new conception—and that nominalism is therefore a metaphysical thesis.

-There is, however, a case to made against classifying the problem of universals as a problem of metaphysics in the (liberalized) old sense, for there is more to the problem of universals than the question whether universals exist and the question whether, if they do exist, their existence is ante res or in rebus.
+There is, however, a case to be made against classifying the problem of universals as a problem of metaphysics in the (liberalized) old sense, for there is more to the problem of universals than the question whether universals exist and the question whether, if they do exist, their existence is ante res or in rebus.
 Many of them are questions that Aristotle did not consider in Metaphysics.
 (He discussed some of them in the Organon—particularly Categories—and others he did not discuss at all.)
 In addition to questions about universals “in themselves,” the problem of universals comprehends questions about the relation between universals (if such there be) and the things that are not universals, the things usually called particulars.
 One might therefore plausibly contend that only one part of the problem of universals (the part that pertains to the existence and nature of universals) belongs to metaphysics in the old sense.

 On the current conception of metaphysics, however, it is not possible to assign only one part of the problem of universals to metaphysics.
 Philosophers have for a long time seen problems about the existence and nature of universals (on the one hand) and their relation to non-universals (on the other) as aspects of one problem.
 At one time, a philosopher might have said, “The universal ‘doghood’ is a thing that does not change.
 Therefore, questions about its nature belong to metaphysics, the science of things that do not change.
 But dogs are things that change.
 Therefore, questions concerning the relation of dogs to doghood do not belong to metaphysics.”
 No modern philosopher would divide philosophical topics that way—not even if he or she believed that doghood existed and was a thing that did not change.
 A modern philosopher—if that philosopher concedes that there is any problem that can properly be called ‘the problem of universals’—will see the problem of universals as a problem properly so called, as a single problem, a problem having the kind of internal unity that leads philosophers to speak of “a” philosophical problem.
 A modern philosopher will thus be unwilling to say that one part of the problem belongs to one division of philosophy and another part to some other division.
 And the same point applies to the topic “the categories of being”: every philosopher who is willing to say that ‘What are the categories of being?’ is a meaningful question will assign every aspect of that question to metaphysics.